stevensrmiller/stevensrmiller.github.io/UMD/GuideForTAs.md

 ### Absences

 If you will be absent from campus at any time this semester, please tell me _as early as you can_, so I can schedule around it.
 It's perfectly okay to travel for conferences, special events, and so on.
-Just tell me as soon as you know that you are going to be gone, so we can avoid any problems that creates.
+Just tell me by emails as soon as you know that you are going to be gone, so we can avoid any problems that creates.

+### Speaking of Email

+Please talk to the department staff about getting a "umd.edu" email address if you don't already have one.
+This is necessary for privacy reasons when you communicate with students.
+If you currently only have a "terpmail.umd.edu" address, talk to the staff right away so you can have a "umd.edu" address assigned.
+Until you get one, you can talk to the students about issues relating to class work, but don't discuss their grades using your "terpmail.umd.edu" address.

 ## If There is Another TA